Humanities Kansas will be closed December 23 – January 1

 Speakers Bureau

-Humanities Kansas Speakers Bureau presentations and discussions are available free to Kansas nonprofits, as funding allows.
-These are intended for adult, out-of-school audiences.
+Humanities Kansas Speakers Bureau offers free presentations and discussions for Kansas nonprofits, as funding allows.
+These are designed for adult, out-of-school audiences.

 Common Questions